Explore health content from A to Z.

 I need information about...

 There are many ways to control your pain.
 You’re making a good start by learning about osteoarthritis and its treatments.
-Knowing more about this condition helps you work with your doctor to find answers to problems.
+Knowing more about this condition helps you work with your health care provider to find answers to problems.
 Keeping a positive outlook can help you manage pain from day to day.
 And making time each day to relax and enjoy yourself may help you control osteoarthritis pain, instead of letting it control you.
 Try these methods to help you cope with, and even reduce, your pain.

 Relaxing may help relieve muscle aches that result from joint pain.
 To relax, try these techniques: